nus-cs2103-AY2425S1/ip/docs/README.md

       ```

 ### Unmark tasks: `unmark`
-Unmark a specific task as not done
+Mark a specific task as not done

 Format: `unmark <task_index>`